 Discussions shouldn’t be limited to children, however.
-In Canada, it is estimated that by 2026, women investors will directly control approximately half of total personal wealth, as the number of women who are single, divorced or widowed continues to grow and Baby Boomer women continue to outlive their spouses.2 As a result, there is a growing influence of women not merely as beneficiaries of advice and planning but, at a minimum, as an equal partner, if not a managing partner.
+In Canada, it's estimated that by 2026, women investors will directly control approximately half of total personal wealth, as the number of women who are single, divorced, or widowed continues to grow and baby boomer women continue to outlive their spouses.2 As a result, there's a growing influence of women not merely as beneficiaries of advice and planning but, at a minimum, as an equal partner, if not a managing partner.

-Taking responsibility for the family’s financials can become a difficult burden for an unsuspecting and grieving partner, and it’s perhaps unsurprising that women tend to switch financial professionals within a year of their husband’s death because they are unable to find one they can connect with.2
+Taking responsibility for the family’s financials can become a difficult burden for an unsuspecting and grieving partner, and it’s perhaps unsurprising that women tend to switch financial professionals within a year of their husband’s death because they're unable to find one they can connect with.2

 Professionals can help steer the conversation

-When it comes to approaching such an important but often complex subject, many families can benefit from the guidance of third-party financial professionals, who have the expertise and neutral perspective to help steer what can be an emotional conversation.
-Financial professional can often be used as a conduit between adult children and their parents to help open up the financial conversation.
+When it comes to approaching such an important—but often complex—subject, many families can benefit from the guidance of third-party financial professionals who have the expertise and neutral perspective to help steer what can be an emotional conversation.
+Financial professionals can often be used as a conduit between adult children and their parents to help open up the financial conversation.

-When selecting a financial professional for you and your family, it is important to look for a trusted and experienced company to discuss your future and finances you connect with.
+When selecting a financial professional for you and your family, it's important to look for a trusted and experienced company you connect with to discuss your future and finances.

-Manulife Private Wealth offers regular reviews and annual in-depth discussions, keeping you informed on how your portfolios are performing against set goals and communicates in an understanding way.
+Manulife Private Wealth offers regular reviews and annual in-depth discussions, keeping you informed on how your portfolios are performing against set goals, and we communicate in an understanding way.
 For more information on how to grow, preserve, and transition your wealth, please contact a member of the Manulife Private Wealth team for more information.